EthanBonsignori/MongoScraper/README.md

 - Post comments on saved articles
 - Delete comments
 - Unsave articles
-- View saved articles only
+- Filter by saved articles
 - Clear the database of any unsaved articles

 ![Demo](./public/images/readme/demo.gif "Demo of scraping and saving/commenting on an article")